Phase 1 & 2 Environmental & Baseline Environmental (BEA)

 Phase I Environmental Site Assessment or ESA

-There is normally no sampling or testing during a Phase I. It’s an investigation to determine if there are any conditions that are indicative of releases of petroleum or hazardous materials or chemicals at the site, now or in the past.
+There is normally no sampling or testing during a Phase I. It’s an investigation to determine if there have been activities or conditions that may have involved uses that are related to petroleum or hazardous materials or chemicals at the site, now or in the past.
 These conditions are collectively known as “REC” or recognized environmental conditions.
-So really, a Phase I is meant to identify REC at the subject property, either at present or which may have been present in the past.
+A Phase I is meant to identify REC at the subject property, either at present or which may have been present in the past.